Hodia FAQs

 Camp Hodia has a different site location depending on the camp session or regional program you are participating in.
 For detailed information please read the FAQ under your camp session below or on the Events page.

-Our office is located in Boise, Idaho.
+Our year-round office is located in Boise, Idaho.

 Each camper will be registered and interviewed by a camp doctor or nurse and cabin counselors when arriving at camp.
 Parents and campers will meet the camp director, physician, nurses, dietitians, and counselors to discuss the activities, camper’s medical history, dietary routine, and expectations for education.